Irrational-Encoding-Wizardry/guide.encode.moe/encoding/mkv.md

 and select our already muxed `01.mkv`.
 On playback, you should now see the OP chapter inserted towards the end of the episode seamlessly.

+To create a playall file later, it is best to also save these chapters to external xml files.

+- `ep1.xml`
+- `ep2.xml`
+- `ep3.xml`

 ---